tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 * Identify the calculations that can be done with datetime data.

-* Declare and use datetime indexes.
+* Declare and use a DateTimeIndex.

 * Calculate standard deviation, mean, and median using Pandas.